kiksotik/hdc/README.md

 	i.e.: The ``hdc_device`` driver is writen in plain and simple C.
 	There's no obligation to code in C++ nor Objective-C!

-  - Encourages source-code modularity and reusability.
+  - Encourages source-code modularity and re-usability.
-    Device ``features`` can be reused accross different device-implementations.
+    Device ``features`` can be reused across different device-implementations.
-	Both, their device side as well as their host side implementations.
+	Both, their device side and their host side implementations.

 - [Introspection](https://en.wikipedia.org/wiki/Type_introspection)